Mestrado em Tecnologia Quimica, Publication in the Diário da República - Despacho nº 9183/2020 - 25/09/2020

 Method of interaction

-Lectures where the fundamental principles are described.
-Theoretical and practical classes where the resolution of application exercises is done and laboratory works about the subjects taught.
+Lectures fosusing on the fundamental principles.
+Theoretical and practical classes involving probelm-solving and laboratory works covering the subjects taught.

 Software used in class